Complete RAV4 Tires Guide: Lifespan, Cost & Care

 Why Do Regular Tire Inspections Matter?

-Signs of Wear Detects potential issues early With each oil change
+Signs of Wear Catches alignment or pressure problems early With each oil change or service visit

-Tire Pressure Maintains ideal tire health Monthly or before long trips
+Tire Pressure Protects handling, tire life, and fuel economy Monthly and before long trips

 Frequently Asked Questions